thetarnav/solid-devtools/.changeset/tender-frogs-guess.md

 '@solid-devtools/frontend': patch
 ---

-Keep the height of the Path component fixed unles the the component is being hovered.
+Keep the height of the Path component fixed unless the the component is being hovered.